Skip to main content

 Village Game Cover

-Village is a single player simulation game.
+Village is a single player simulation game with horror and science fiction themes.
 It was developed by STuNT and was released on September 25, 2023.
 It received negative reviews from players.

 A young boy has come to a distant village to visit his grandmother.
 Arriving at the final station, in some wilderness, we find newspaper clippings on the platform.
 This is where our tangled story begins.
 The mysterious disappearance of residents in a remote Russian village is investigated by the grandson of one of the residents.
 The atmosphere of the Russian countryside, the supernatural and detec…